secmerc/materialize-threats/readme.md

 ```

 # Is this production ready?
 Not yet - there are no tests written, but im pretty sure it works ;).
+Lots of other stuff that might horrify you but wont impact functionality that I know of.